import marimo as mo

 Wait, what is this monstruosity ?

-But we did not specify how this is supposed to be transformed.
+Right now, we can't.
+We did not specify how this is supposed to be transformed.
 We need a way to run it, like in python: a semantic.

 Don't worry, I have implemented it.
-It's as simple as:
+Let's jump directly to the result:s_myst(two)(three).reduce()

 And indeed, we get 6.